Zack Fields

-William Zachary Fields (born July 30, 1984) is an American politician serving as a Democratic member of the Alaska Legislature representing the State's 20th House district.
+William Zachary Fields (born July 30, 1984) is an American politician serving as a Democratic member of the Alaska Legislature representing the State's 17th House district.

-Career
+Electoral history

 Fields won the election on 6 November 2018 from the platform of Democratic Party.
 He secured sixty-six percent of the vote while his closest rival Republican Ceezar Martinson secured twenty-nine percent.